josiahsnyder98/Josiah-Snyder-1/README.md

 # project-1a

-Open PyCharm and follow the instructions on the Tools You Will Need page in Canvas to clone the repository at the link given in the specifications, create a project based on that source, and create a new file in that project named "animal.py".

 Type the following code into the file, but with your name and the current date:
 ```
 # Author: Tim Alcon